 Our Tips for Sampling Dubai’s Street Food and Traditional Regional Specialties

-- Do a street food tour.
+- Do a Dubai street food tour.
 We recommend you hit the ground running and do a street food tour.
-Frying Pan Adventures tours are guided by two self-described “food history nerds”, Arva and Farida, who grew up in Dubai.
+Try Frying Pan Adventures culinary excursions, which are guided by two self-described “food history nerds”, Arva and Farida, who grew up in Dubai.

 - Use Dubai’s excellent metro system to get between the Dubai eat streets and foodie neighbourhoods we recommend, although in the evening you’ll probably want to take taxis.

 - When you’re exploring Dubai on foot – even in winter in Dubai – make sure you drink plenty of water and wear a hat and sunscreen to avoid heatstroke.